compoundingeffects/bigpictureschool/evolutionary_biology.md

 If individuals vary, and some variations help an individual survive and reproduce better, and those variations get passed to offspring...then over time, the helpful variations will become more and more common in a population.
 The less helpful traits will gradually fade out.

-This process is called **natural selection**.
+This process is called natural selection.
 Think of it like an ongoing filter.
 The environment "selects"—not consciously, but as a natural consequence—which traits tend to stick around.
 No one is in charge of this process.
 It just happens automatically, as a result of those four conditions existing at the same time.

 A classic example: bacteria evolving resistance to antibiotics.
 When an antibiotic is used, most bacteria die—but a few individuals might happen to have a slight variation that helps them survive.
 Those survivors reproduce.
 Their offspring inherit that resistance.
 Over many generations, the whole population becomes resistant.
 No one planned it; it's simply natural selection in action.